umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 ## How to move from dedicated to shared

-If you’d like to move from dedicated to shared resources, you can easily do this on the _Dedicated resource_ page.
+Moving away from dedicated resources and back to shared can be done from the *Dedicated Resources* page.

 ![Upgrade plan step 1](images/Downgrade.png)